How to find the best properties for sale in Lisbon

 The Restelo neighborhood is located in the westernmost part of the city of Lisbon, next to the Tagus river.
 Considered the monumental area for excellence and uniqueness in the world, it has two monuments classified by UNESCO as World Heritage.

 Its geographical position is beneficial, providing quick and easy access to central Lisbon, Cascais, and Sintra.
-It has all the services, shops, schools, hospitals, and transports you need, and is considered one of Lisbon‘s most beautiful leisure areas.
+It has all the services, shops, schools, hospitals, and transport you may need, and is considered one of Lisbon‘s most beautiful leisure areas.

 You can buy a building in Belém (four fractions, three T2 apartments, and a T1 on the top floor) for around €1,250,000.